Toxygates/Panomicon/README.md

 ## Compiling

-In order to compile Panomicon, currently the following dependencies are required:
+In order to compile Panomicon, the following dependencies are required:

 * Java version 8 (compiling on higher versions is not recommended).